-- 2.1 Under the Homes Standard, The Regulator of Social Housing (RSH) requires all registered providers to provide a cost-effective repairs and maintenance service to homes and communal areas that responds to the needs of, and offers choices to, tenants, and has the objective of completing repairs and improvements right first time and meet all applicable statutory requirements that provide for the health and safety of the occupants in their homes. - 2.2 Social Housing (Regulation) Act has received Royal Assent, meaning the bill has now been enacted into law.
-This will impact the regulatory framework for social housing and introduces a new proactive, consumer regulation regime focussed on meeting the needs of tenants.
-One aim of the legislation and regime is to ensure that providers of social housing, such as the Council, keep its properties and estates safe and clean. - 2.3 These new standards are there to ensure people feel safe and secure in their homes, can get problems fixed before they spiral out of control, and see exactly how good their landlord is performing giving tenants a stronger voice.
-The Regulations take account of the aims and ambitions of the White Paper and several are particularly relevant to the aims of this policy: - To be safe in your home (Chapter 1) - To know how your landlord is performing (Chapter 2) - To have your complaints deal with promptly and fairly (Chapter 3) - To have a good quality home and neighbourhood to live in (Chapter 6)

-- 2.4 As part of the new consumer regulation regime, from April 2023, the RSH is introducing a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
-These measure include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance. - 2.5 The TSM measures under the Homes Standard relevant to this policy include: - TP01 Overall Satisfaction - TP02 Satisfaction with Repairs - TP08 Agreement that the landlord treats tenants fairly and with respect - 2.6 Other Legal Frameworks which this policy considers are: - Tenancy Agreements - The Lease - Section 20 Landlord and Tenant Act 1985 (as amended by the Commonhold and Leasehold Reform Act 2002) - Decent Homes Standard 2006 Annex A 'Component lifetimes and definition of 'in poor condition' used in the national measurement of the disrepair criterion' - Licence Agreements
+- 2.1 Under the Homes Standard, The Regulator of Social Housing (RSH) requires all registered providers to provide a cost-effective repairs and maintenance service to homes and communal areas that responds to the needs of, and offers choices to, tenants, and has the objective of completing repairs and improvements right first time and meet all applicable statutory requirements that provide for the health and safety of the occupants in their homes. - 2.2 Social Housing (Regulation) Act 2023 has impacted the regulatory framework for social housing and introduced a new proactive, consumer regulation regime focussed on meeting the needs of tenants.
+One aim of the legislation and regime is to ensure that providers of social housing, such as the Council, keep its properties and estates safe and clean. - 2.3 As part of the new consumer regulation regime, from April 2023, the RSH is introducing a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
+These measure include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance. - 2.4 The TSM measures under the Homes Standard relevant to this policy include: - TP01 Overall Satisfaction - TP02 Satisfaction with Repairs - TP08 Agreement that the landlord treats tenants fairly and with respect - 2.5 Other Legal Frameworks which this policy considers are:

+- Tenancy Agreements

+- The Lease

+- Section 20 Landlord and Tenant Act 1985 (as amended by the Commonhold and Leasehold Reform Act 2002)

+- Decent Homes Standard 2006 Annex A 'Component lifetimes and definition of 'in poor condition' used in the national measurement of the disrepair criterion'

+- Licence Agreements